How To Get SaaS Startup Funding

 You retain full ownership and control of the direction of your business.

-Bootstrapping keeps control over the company and its directions, whereas external funding can mean taking on external pressures and responsibilities to keep investors happy.
+Bootstrapping controls the company and its directions, whereas external funding can mean taking on external pressures and responsibilities to keep investors happy.

 Scaling, budgeting, and managing your SaaS business is more complex, as you don’t get cash injections from other sources.